 This course is designed for students who are concentrating in the natural sciences, or who intend to apply for graduate or professional study in basic or applied biological sciences.
-This introduction to genetics is divided into the following segments: DNA and chromosomes, gene transmission in Eukaryotes, linkage and recombination, mutation and its consequences, gene expression and regulation, population genetics.
-There are three hours of lecture a week and one discussion section directed by teaching assistants.
+This introduction to genetics is divided into the following segments: DNA and chromosomes, gene transmission in eukaryotes, linkage and recombination, mutation and its consequences, gene expression and regulation, population genetics.
+There are six hours of lecture and two discussion sections (directed by teaching assistants) per week.
 The discussion sections are used to introduce relevant new material, to expand on and review the lecture material, and to discuss problem assignments.
-Grading is based on examinations covering the lecture material, discussion material, reading assignments in the text, and new problems that test applications of basic concepts and genetic techniques.
-Practice problem sets designed for this course will be available and are covered in discussion sections or the Genetics Clinic where all office hours of TA's are held.
-Two demonstrations of living material and genetic tools are given during the term.
-(Jeyabalan)
+Grading is based on examinations covering the lecture material, reading assignments in the text, and new problems that test applications of basic concepts and genetic techniques.
+Practice problem sets designed for this course will be available and are covered in discussion sections and the Genetics Clinic, where all TA office hours are held.
+(Fry and Hoffman)

 University of Michigan | College of LS&A | Student Academic Affairs | LS&A Bulletin Index

 This page maintained by LS&A Academic Information and Publications, 1228 Angell Hall